jpfranca-br/printer/README.md

-Here's an improved and visually appealing version of your README without changing the content:

----

 # **Printer Service**

 This repository contains the implementation and management tools for a custom printer service.
 It is designed to handle message processing from an MQTT broker, send it to an ESC/POS TCP printer, and call a callback endpoint after printing.